 The Victoria Medal of Honour

-Established in 1897, the Victoria Medal of Honour (VMH) may be awarded to British horticulturists deserving of special honour by the Society and is awarded for life.
+Established in 1897, with the assent of Her Majesty Queen Victoria, the Victoria Medal of Honour (VMH) may be awarded to British horticulturists deserving of special honour by the Society.
 Only 63 medals may be held at any one time, in recognition of the duration in years of Queen Victoria’s reign.

 Associate of Honour

-Established in 1930, the Associate of Honour is conferred on persons of British nationality who have rendered distinguished service to the practice of horticulture either as employers, or employees during the course of their working life.
+Established in 1930, the Associate of Honour is conferred on persons of British nationality who have rendered distinguished service to the practice of horticulture during the course of their working life.
 The number of Associates of Honour may not exceed 100 at any one time (excluding those Associates who also hold the Victoria Medal of Honour).

-In 2019 the Associate of Honour was awarded to Mike Buffin, Bryan Goodey, Linda Phillips and Sarah Wain.
+In 2020 the Associate of Honour was awarded to Christopher Brookes, Peter Sandwell and Keith Wiley.

 The Veitch Memorial Medal